-Jennifer Taubert is Company Group Chairman, Johnson & Johnson, where she is responsible for the Janssen Pharmaceutical Companies throughout North America and Latin America.
-She is a member of the Corporation’s Management Committee and the Pharmaceuticals Group Operating Committee.
+Jennifer Taubert is Executive Vice President, Worldwide Chairman, Pharmaceuticals, Johnson & Johnson, the world’s premier healthcare company and fourth-largest innovative pharmaceutical business.
+She is a member of the corporation’s Executive Committee and leads the Pharmaceuticals Group Operating Committee.

-Jennifer has been a leader in shaping Janssen’s global strategy of transformational medical innovation, successfully commercializing critical new medicines that significantly improve the lives of patients living with cancer, immune-related diseases, heart disease and diabetes, infectious diseases including HIV, pulmonary hypertension and serious mental illness.
-She has built a portfolio that includes nine blockbuster therapies, and under her leadership Janssen has become one of the largest and fastest-growing pharmaceutical companies and a major catalyst of Johnson & Johnson’s growth.
+Jennifer has been a leader in shaping Janssen’s global strategy of transformational medical innovation, successfully bringing to market critical new medicines that significantly improve the lives of patients living with cancer, immune-related diseases, heart disease and diabetes, infectious diseases including HIV, pulmonary hypertension and serious mental illness.
+Under her leadership Janssen has become one of the largest and fastest-growing pharmaceutical companies and a significant contributor to Johnson & Johnson growth.
 Jennifer is also recognized as a champion of diversity and inclusion, which she sees as critical to insight, innovation and business success.

-In 2005, Jennifer joined Johnson & Johnson to lead global commercial strategy for Internal Medicine and Early Development for the Pharmaceuticals Group.
-Later, as President, Internal Medicine, she built a powerhouse new franchise in the cardiovascular and metabolism space, where Janssen is now a leader in both anticoagulation and diabetes.
+In 2005, Jennifer joined Johnson & Johnson to lead global commercial strategy for Internal Medicine in the Pharmaceuticals Group.
+Later, as President, Internal Medicine, she built a powerhouse new franchise in cardiovascular and metabolic disease.
 Prior to joining Johnson & Johnson, Jennifer spent 18 years in positions of increasing scope and responsibility at Merck and Allergan.

 Jennifer received a Bachelor’s degree in Pharmacology from the University of California, Santa Barbara and a Master’s of Business Administration from the Anderson Graduate School of Management, University of California, Los Angeles.